-Materials and Techniques in Design Craft 2B Staff Contact: A/Prof C.C.
-Sorrell S2 L1.5 T1.5
+Materials and Techniques in Design Craft 2B Staff Contact: A/Prof CC Sorrell CP7.5 S2 L1.5 T1.5

 Casting, working and surface finishing of metals and alloys.
 Soldering, brazing and welding.
-Joining metals to glasses. ceramics and gemstones.
+Joining metals to glasses, ceramics and gemstones.

-MATS9732 Materials and Techniques in Design Craft 2C Staff Contact: A/Prof C.C.
-Sorrell
+Materials and Techniques in Design Craft 2C Staff Contact: A/Prof CC Sorrell CP7.5 S2 L1.5 T1.5

 Structures and properties of clays, non-clays, cements, porcelains, glazes, glasses and other ceramics. optical properties and colours of glasses, glazes and gemstones.
 Forming and firing of ceramic bodies, reactions during firing.
-Kilns and oxidation/reduction effects.
+Kins and oxidation/reduction effects.

-Head of School Associate Professor G.R.Taylor
+Head of School Associate Professor GR Taylor

-Administrative Officer Ms R. Benninghaus
+Administrative Officer Ms R Benninghaus

-The School of Mines, which was formed in 1986, consists of two Departments and two Centres corresponding to the main professions on which the mining and minerals industry of Australia depends.
-These are the Departments of Applied Geology and Mining Engineering, and the Centre for Minerals Engineering (in conjunction with the School of Chemical Engineering) and the Key Centre for Mines.
+The School of Mines, which was formed in 1986, consists of two Departments and three Centres corresponding to the main professions on which the mining and minerals industry of Australia depend.
+These are the Departments of Applied Geology and Mining Engineering, and the Centre for Minerals Engineering (in conjunction with the School of Chemical Engineering), the UNSW Groundwater Centre (in conjunction with the School of Civil Engineering), and the Key Centre for Mines.

-Prior to the formation of the School of Mines, Applied Geology and Mining Engineering were separate Schools and Mineral Processing and Extractive Metallurgy (referred to as Mineral Engineering) was spread among several other Schools in the Faculty.
-Bringing the three together into the School of Mines is an important development in mining industry education in Australia.
+Prior to the formation of the School of Mines, Applied Geology and Mining Engineering were separate Schools and Mineral Processing and Extractive Metallurgy (referred to as Minerals Engineering) was spread among several other Schools in the Faculty.
+Bringing the three together into the School of Mines is an important development in mining Industry education in Australia.

 Geologists, Mining Engineers and Minerals Engineers work closely together in the mining industry.
 The Geologist is responsible for discovering new mineral resources and for defining the size, value and condition of the deposit.
-The Mining Engineer decides if the deposit is worth mining, designs the mine and thereafter manages it throughout its life.
+Geologists are also involved in control of ore grades during the mining operation and in environmental management during and after mining.
+The Mining Engineer decides on the mining method, assesses the financial viability of the project, designs the mine and thereafter manages it throughout its life.
 The Minerals Engineer deals with these resources after they have been mined, and designs and manages the large plants needed to turn the crude ore into metal or the raw coal into saleable fuel.
+Groundwater geologists are employed in many fields including mining, civil engineering, water resources management and environmental management.

-Each is an expert in her or his own field, but each also needs to have a good appreciation of the work of the other two.
+Each is an expert in her or his own field, but each also needs to have a good appreciation of the work of the others.
 Professional roles in the mining industry are not always clear cut and it is a distinct advantage for geologists, mining engineers and minerals engineers to study and interact together while at University, in preparation for their necessarily close involvement with each other during their professional careers.